rcmetcalf/rcmetcalf.github.io/content/northanger_abbey.md

 From Pope, she learnt to censure those who

-> "bear about the mockery of woe."
+> bear about the mockery of woe.

 From Gray, that

-> "Many a flower is born to blush unseen,
+> Many a flower is born to blush unseen,
-> "And waste its fragrance on the desert air."
+> And waste its fragrance on the desert air.

 From Thompson, that--

-> "It is a delightful task
+> It is a delightful task
-> "To teach the young idea how to shoot."
+> To teach the young idea how to shoot.

 And from Shakespeare she gained a great store of information--amongst the rest, that--

-> "Trifles light as air,
+> Trifles light as air,
-> "Are, to the jealous, confirmation strong,
+> Are, to the jealous, confirmation strong,
-> "As proofs of Holy Writ."
+> As proofs of Holy Writ.

 That

-> "The poor beetle, which we tread upon,
+> The poor beetle, which we tread upon,
-> "In corporal sufferance feels a pang as great
+> In corporal sufferance feels a pang as great
-> "As when a giant dies."
+> As when a giant dies.

 And that a young woman in love always looks--

-> "like Patience on a monument
+> like Patience on a monument
-> "Smiling at Grief."
+> Smiling at Grief.

 So far her improvement was sufficient--and in many other points she came